Incorruptible (album): Overview

 Asked about singer Stu Block's contribution to Incorruptible, Schaffer said: "Well, he came at the end of… for about the last month or so of pre-production… maybe a little bit more… five weeks… and we worked on his vocal parts.
 We do it like Stu and I normally do it.
 Some of the stuff we write together.
 I mean, I write the musical arrangements and do all that — he doesn't play any instruments — but he comes in… At the end of the writing process is when we focus on his parts.
 And the lyrics that we worked on together, on a song called 'Brothers', which is about our brotherhood, [between] Stu and I and within the band… We've gone through a lot of shit together and we've had a lot of great times together, but the bond is very strong, and that's clear.
 So it's just a song, really, for us.
 And then he wrote the lyrics for 'The Great Heathen Army'.
 I'm trying to think… I can't think of 'em, man; I have to look at the list [of songs].
 But usually, he goes to an area and works, and I go in my area and work.
 And, like I said, on some songs we collaborate sometimes.
 On this one, the only we did was 'Brothers'… We work in the way we always work.
 And it's a very cool chemistry."

 The first song released was "Seven Headed Whore" on April 28 followed by "Raven Wing" on April 29, the album's opening track "Great Heathen Army" on May 19, and finally "Clear the Way (December 13th, 1862)" on June 13.

 Artwork

-The cover artwork for the disc (as well as additional illustrations to every song) was created by David Newman-Stump from Skeleton Crew Tattoo (pencil illustrations) and Roy Young (colors).
+The cover artwork for the disc (as well as additional illustrations to every song) was created by David Newman-Stump from Skeleton Crew Tattoo, M. Rokib (Jeje) from Kriegsmachine Studio(pencil illustrations) and Roy Young (colors).